 PLEASE READ ON FOR IMPORTANT INFORMATION CONCERING PAYMENT OPTIONS and SYSTEM ISSUES.

 The Tax Collector’s and Assessor’s offices converted to a different software system on March 1, 2023.
-Please be patient with us as we learn to process payments and navigate this change.
+There are changes, and we appreciate your patience as we all learn to navigate these changes together.

 The online E tax bill lookup system also has changed.
 The new system looks different, but you still are able to look up what you owe, and what you paid.
-You will now also be able to put items directly in your "shopping cart" to pay them.
+You are now able to put items directly in your "shopping cart" to pay them.

-Bills for the second installment were due January 1, 2023, payable without interest by February 1, 2023.
-Interest for the month of May on second installment payments is 7.5%.
-This represents 1.5% per month for five months (January through May) because interest reverts back to the January 1 due date.
+Bills for the first installment of the October 1, 2022 grand list will be due July 1, 2023, and payable without interest by August 1, 2023.
+Interest for the month of August on late first installment payments will be 3%.
+This represents 1.5% per month for two months (July and August), because interest reverts back to the July 1 due date.
 Interest is charged by the month, not per diem.